MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-settings.md

 > - Power Pages isn't limited to only Azure AD, multitenant Azure AD, or Azure AD B2C as the OpenID Connect providers.
 You can use any other provider that conforms to the OpenID Connect specification.
 > Changes to the authentication settings [might take a few minutes](/power-apps/maker/portals/admin/clear-server-side-cache#caching-changes-for-portals-with-version-926x-or-later) to be reflected on the website.
 Restart the website by using [the admin center](../../admin/admin-overview.md) if you want the changes to be reflected immediately.

-**To configure Azure AD as the OpenID Connect provider by using the Implicit Grant flow**
+To configure Azure AD as the OpenID Connect provider by using the Implicit Grant flow, sign in to [Power Pages](https://make.powerpages.microsoft.com) and navigate to the [Set up workspace](../../configure/setup-workspace.md).

-1. Select [Add provider](/power-apps/maker/portals/configure/use-simplified-authentication-configuration#add-or-configure-a-provider) for your website.
+1. Select [New provider](configure-site.md) for your website.

 1. For **Login provider**, select **Other**.